karttur/soil-spectro/_posts/2022/2022-09-16-spectrodata-OSSL4ML04-mlmodel00.markdown

   }
 ```

-##### Multiiltering
+##### Multifiltering

-The process flow also includes a _multifiltering_ option, which is an extension of  _fitlering_ allowing different band (wavelengths) regions to be filtered and extracted separately.
+The process flow also includes a _multifiltering_ option, which is an extension of  _filtering_ allowing different band (wavelengths) regions to be filtered and extracted separately.
 This is useful when for instance emulating the (theoretical) performance of simpler sensors with lower spectral range and resolution compared to the spectral signal at hand.
 Most simpler (usually filter based) sensors have relatively few bands (up to 64 or 128), with each band having a precisely defined Full Width at Half Maximum (FWHM).
 FWHM is an alternative manner in describing a normal (i.e. Gaussian) distribution.
 There is thus a direct relation between FWHM and standard deviation, such that:
 ```
 FWHM = 2.355 * sigma
 ```